Deena Horst

 Deena Horst (born February 14, 1944) is a Republican former member of the Kansas House of Representatives, representing the 69th district.
 She served from 1995 until 2010, when she was defeated in a primary by Tom Arpke, who would win the seat in the general election.

 Horst currently serves on the Kansas Board of Education, representing district 6, after defeating Salina Democrat Carol Viar in the 2012 general election.
 She has also served as Precinct Committee Woman for the Saline County Kansas Republican Party, and has previously worked as secretary for the Saline County Republican Party Central Committee.

 A teacher by profession, she has been an Art Teacher/Department Chair with Unified School District 305, South Middle School, Salina, Kansas since 1968.
 Horst has a BSE from Kansas State Teachers College, an MA from Emporia State University, and is currently working towards her EdD at Kansas State University.

 Issue positions

-On July 22, 2020, Horst cast a vote that blocked Governor Laura Kelly's order, precipitated by the COVID-19 pandemic, to keep public schools closed until after Labor Day, at such later time as state health authorities believed primary and secondary schools could safely resume classroom education.
+On July 22, 2020, Horst serving as Kansas State Board of Education District 6 member cast a vote that blocked Governor Laura Kelly's order, precipitated by the COVID-19 pandemic, to keep public schools closed until after Labor Day, at such later time as state health authorities believed primary and secondary schools could safely resume classroom education.
 The tied vote effectively overrode the governor's order.
 It also drew Horst a primary write-in opponent shortly in a race where she had not face a primary or general election candidate.